pzxie/wohoox/packages/wohoox-react/README.md

 ### Using in non-components

-`useStore` can only be used in functional components.
-It can be used in non-components through `store`
+It can be used in non-components through `store`. `useStore` can only be used in functional components

 ```typescript
 /**